joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2026/01/26/us/minneapolis-shooting-ice/heres-the-latest

 **Minneapolis Live Updates: Judge to Consider Legality of Trump’s Immigration Crackdown**\
-`A judge will hear arguments on Monday as state and local officials seek to halt the federal deployment of immigration agents in Minnesota.
+`A judge will hear arguments as state and local officials seek to halt the federal deployment of immigration agents in Minnesota.
 The case has taken on heightened urgency after federal agents killed Alex Jeffrey Pretti.`\
 https://nytimes.com/live/2026/01/26/us/minneapolis-shooting-ice

 **Is this season beyond salvaging?
 Monday Morning Leafs Report**\